frankban/django-endless-pagination/doc/generic_views.rst

 Django 1.3 introduced class based generic views
 (see https://docs.djangoproject.com/en/1.3/topics/class-based-views/).

-This application provides a customized subclass of *django.views.generic.ListView* that allows AJAX pagination of a list of objects (usually a queryset).
+This application provides a customized class based view, similar to *django.views.generic.ListView*, that allows Ajax pagination of a list of objects (usually a queryset).